- Search The Registry

 - My Account

 *Enolia Pettigan McMillan was born on this date in 1904.
-She was an African American educator, civil rights activist, and community leader.
+She was a Black educator, civil rights activist, and community leader.

 In 1926, she received a Bachelor of Arts degree in education and began to teach.
 At the time most local graduate schools were closed to Blacks.
 Commuting to Columbia University, she began to seriously question the Maryland public education system and used the issue for her master's thesis.
 Entitled "Factors Affecting Secondary Education in the Counties in Maryland," it provided an attack on Maryland's racist dual school system during the 1930’s, unequal school terms, salary scales, curricula, etc. This thesis resulted in her election as President of the Maryland State Colored Teachers' Association and as Regional Vice-President of the National Association of Colored Teachers.
 She married Betha D. McMillan, Sr. in 1936.
 McMillan was also denied the promotions she deserved in the Baltimore City School System.